pyzo/zoofio.github.io/_sources/ui/boximplementations.txt

 Conclusions
 ===========

-I was unpleasantly surprised by the horrible performance of the table-based method.
+I was surprised by the horrible performance of the table-based method.
 I suppose you should just avoid that.

 It's good to see that the Box method is so well supported.
 It's sort of deprecated though, so I want to avoid it.
-After getting the CSS right with the Flex method (you have to be consistent with the '-webkit', '-moz', '-ms' prefixes), I was pleasantly surprised to see it working on a wide range of browsers, inluding those running on the Raspberry Pi.
+After getting the CSS right with the Flex method (you have to be consistent with the '-webkit', '-moz', '-ms' prefixes), it was working on a wide range of browsers, inluding those running on the Raspberry Pi.

 The Phosphor method (using JS) seems to not work as expected.
-Maybe I am using it wrong (there's not a lot of docs yet), but I also suspect the code is simply not finished yet.
-One thing that I am worried about with this approach is that although the optimal/minumum width of a widget can be calculated from the text (using a canvas), I wonder it its possible to do so for the height.
-The widget that includes multiple lines and an image fails for this method right now, and I wonder if that's something that's event possible to get right with this approach.
+Probably I am using it wrong (there's not a lot of docs yet), and the project is also in development.